FineUploader/fine-uploader/readme.md

 If you limited file types and max size, you will probably want to change the default alert and messages as you see fit, this is possible using showMessage callback and messages option.
-This also makes localization much easier.
+Localization also meant to be done using this option.
 Look into qq.FileUploader for default values.

 #### Sending additional params ####